paintparty/fireworks/README.md

 ;; Prints with custom label of "My label", the file info, and returns the result.
 (? :log "My label" x)

-;; Passing the `:result` flag as the first argument will print only the value.
+;; Passing the `:-` flag as the first argument will print only the value.
 ;; Omits form (or custom label) and the file info.
 ;; Options map override default config options.
 ;; Returns the result